biohackathon-japan/bh23-pbo/paper/paper.md

 ## f) A sample context

-A sentence showing the usage of each term has been collected.
-The source of those examples is (refs by Hiromi).
+Sentences showing the usage of each term has been collected.
 Each sentence has been carefully reviewed so that it belongs to the main domain: plant breeding.
+This material is available in the original excel file used to compile the core concepts.

 ## g) A manual compilation empowered by automatic retrieval